 Where it is not possible to estimate the recoverable amount of an individual asset, the impairment test is carried out on the smallest group of assets to which it belongs for which there are separately identifiable cash flows; its cash generating units ('CGUs').
 Goodwill is allocated on initial recognition to each of the Group's CGUs that are expected to benefit from a business combination that gives rise to the goodwill.
 Impairment charges are included in profit or loss, except to the extent they reverse gains previously recognised in other comprehensive income.
 An impairment loss recognised for goodwill is not reversed.
-All goodwill relates to the Group's acquisition of PhD Nutrition which forms an individual CGU.
+All goodwill relates to the acquisition of the PHD brand and has been allocated to the CGU, which corresponds to the operating segment that benefits from the brand's use.